 When you decide to seek help for a drug or alcohol use disorder, you don’t undergo the whole process just to start using again.
-In fact, relapse prevention has to be a major component in your recovery efforts.
-Did you know that you can initiate the relapse prevention process as early when you enter a medically supervised detox center?
+In fact, relapse prevention has to be a major component of your recovery efforts.
+Did you know that you can initiate the relapse prevention process upon entering a medically supervised detox center?

 The Omnipresent Danger of a Setback

 For starters, know that a relapse doesn’t mean you’ve failed.
 When you remember that a drug addiction is a chronic disease just like diabetes, it puts a setback into perspective.
 Nobody would condemn a diabetic patient for suffering a health setback.
 In the same way, your relapse to using a drug again is not a failure but merely a setback to deal with head-on.

 Not all relapse prevention techniques you’ve learned at the detox facility and during subsequent rehab may be perfect.
 That said, they’re invaluable tools to make it through a tempting moment.

 - Trigger identification: Know your triggers.
 They may be stress, a particular setting, or even a group of friends.
 Dealing with triggers is easier when you know that it’s coming.